A Rough Divergence Theorem: Functions of bounded fluctuation

-The inequality in \eqref{eq:BFintoBV} obtains because $\| \cdot \|_{BF}$ is defined by passing from $C^1_c(\R^m; \R^m)$ to the larger space $\DM(U)$ in the definition of $\| \cdot \|_{BV}$.
-Note carefully that we do not have $\BF(U) \subset BV(U)$ in \eqref{eq:BFintoBV} because the elements of $\BF$ are functions whereas $BV$ has equivalence classes of functions.
-Thus, every $f \in \BF(U)$ belongs to an equivalence class of bounded variation functions.
+\item Obviously, the BV-seminorm $\| D f \|(U)$ is dominated by $\| f \|_{BF(U) }$.
+In particular, every $f \in \BF(U)$ has a distributional gradient in $\MM(U)$.
 A refinement relating to the distributional derivative of bounded fluctuation functions will be proved in \Cref{lem:muf}.
-The converse embedding in \eqref{eq:BFintoBV} may fail.
-Indeed, below \Cref{thm:main}, I present an example of a set having infinite anexometer but finite perimeter.
+The converse inequality of seminorms may fail.
+Indeed, below \Cref{thm:main}, I present an example of a bounded set having infinite anexometer but finite perimeter. \\

 \end{enumerate}